Markets Turn More Bullish Ahead Of Earnings

-The CNN Money Fear and Greed index showed further improvement in the overall sentiment among US investors.
+The CNN Money Fear and Greed index showed improvement in overall market sentiment among US investors.

-The Dow Jones index snapped the four-session winning streak as investors weighed the recent earnings results.
+US stocks closed higher ahead of a busy week of earnings.
+Markets are expecting the US Federal Reserve to increase rates by 25 basis points at its upcoming meeting.

-The Goldman Sachs Group, Inc. GS shares dropped 6.4% on Tuesday after the bank reported downbeat earnings for the fourth quarter.
+Shares of Tesla, Inc. TSLA and Apple Inc. AAPL moved higher on Monday amid hopes that China’s reopening would provide a boost to their businesses.

 What is CNN Business Fear & Greed Index?